sana33/SDCOR/Readme.md

 * ### "DBSCAN Param Choosing" panel

   * #### "Mode" sub-panel

+	* **Kgraph** Use the _k_-distance graph introduced in the original paper of DBSCAN to locate the optimal parameters.

-    * **PSO** Set PSO evolutionary algorithm for finding the optimal parameters of DBSCAN algorithm to operate on the sampled data.
-Note that in this mode, the spent time on locating the optimal parameters is taken into account for the total runtime of SDCOR.
+    * **PSO** Set the PSO evolutionary algorithm for finding the optimal parameters of DBSCAN algorithm to operate on the sampled data.

     * **Manual** Set the DBSCAN parameters manually to operate on the sampled data.

 	  _**Note:**_ Beware that if the structural characteristics of the utilized input data is available, then it would be possible to acquire the optimal parameters of DBSCAN manually.